bart4223/Evolution/README.md

 Evolution
 =========

-The project visualize same evolution algorithm (like GameOfLife) with uniwork...
+The project visualize same evolution algorithm (like GameOfLife).

 Configuration
 =============